Northeastern-Electric-Racing/Nero/.github/pull_request_template.md

 ## Screenshots

-_If you made UI changes you must post a screenshot of the whole page for each change in 1) a normal sized window and 2) the smallest possible window_
+_If you made UI changes you must post a screenshot_

-_If you did any manual testing (e.g., with Postman), put screenshots of the http request and before and after of the db_

 _If none of this applies, you can delete this section_